jorge07/billing-api/doc/monitoring.md

 - Add descritions in the charts to help to provide context about the numbers displayed
 - Avoid logarithmic scales as much as you can.
 Use text panels to notify if not, so you can have a red alert text on top.
 - Absolute numbers are useless 99% of the time
+- Perspective matters.
+Start gaphs at 0 it's important mor of the time.
+Use the stddev or rate to monitor fluctuations.
 - Avoid use the information of the metrics as a BI tool.

 ## Resources